Computational Technologies for Fashion Recommendation: A Survey: Introduction

-\textbf{How does this survey differ from others?} Due to its great significance to both academia and industry, fashion recommendation has attracted a lot of research attention in the computer science community, especially in the field of information retrieval, multimedia analysis, and computer vision.
+\textbf{How does this survey differ from others?} Due to the great significance of fashion recommendation to the academia and industry, it has attracted much research attention in the information retrieval, multimedia analysis, and computer vision communities.
 In recent years, workshops and tutorials on fashion recommendations have been held at top-tier conferences.
 For example, WWW 2019 held a tutorial on \textit{Concept to Code: Deep Learning for Fashion Recommendation}.
-The specific conference about recommender systems, SysRec, has held a workshop for Recommender Systems in Fashion \textit{recsys$\mathcal{X}$fashion} every year since 2019.
-Fashion recommendation has also become an independent and active research area, more than just a special application domain of recommender systems.
+SysRec, the specific conference about recommender systems, has been holding the \textit{recsys$\mathcal{X}$fashion} workshop every year since 2019.
+These evidences suggest that fashion recommendation has been becoming an independent and active area with great research value.